iamsyahirah/ict400-question-week2/README.md

-# ict400-question-week1
+# ict400-question-week2

-This is question from i-discuss in UITM ufuture.
+This is question from i-Discuss in UITM ufuture.

 Topic 1